Congratulations to the 2024 Award Winners

 Rona Arato

-Award-winning author of over twenty children’s books, many of them dealing with the Holocaust and human rights.
-Her book The Last Train, a Holocaust Story, won multiple awards including the prestigious Norma Fleck Award as best Canadian non-fiction children’s book and was a choice as Canadian Children’s Book Centre Best Books.
+An award-winning author of more than 20 children’s books, many of them dealing with the Holocaust and human rights.
+Her book The Last Traina Holocaust Story, won multiple awards including the prestigious Norma Fleck Award as best Canadian non-fiction children’s book and was chosen as Canadian Children’s Book Centre Best Books.
 The Ship to Nowhere was honored by the Sydney Taylor Awards.
 Her most recent book, Righting Canada’s Wrongs: Anti-Semitism and the MS St. Louis, received a starred review from the Canadian Children’s Book Centre.
 Her forthcoming book is Nothing Could Stop Her, the Courageous Life of Ruth Gruber.

 Read more